johnny-mnemonica/hello-world/src/index.md

  &nbsp;

- My name is Monica, and I'm a web developer and designer, among other things.
+ My name is Monica, and I'm a Web Developer and designer, among other things.
 &nbsp;

  I currently work part-time as a Shopify Developer at [Off-Paper Creative Agency](http://www.offpapercreative.com).